JunYue0214/SSL-for-HSI-classification/README.md

 # SSL-for-HSI-classification
-#Code for paper accepted by TGRS
+#Code for a paper accepted by TGRS
 #Self-supervised Learning with Adaptive Distillation for Hyperspectral Image Classification